diegoehg/casting-agency-api/README.md

   * `get:movies`
   * `get:actors`
 * Casting director:
-  * All the permissions of a casting asistant
+  * All the permissions of a casting assistant
   * `post:actors`
   * `update:actors`
   * `delete:actors`